Gambling Disorder Prevention

 Loot boxes have been associated with gambling, and some countries have even passed legislation to regulate loot boxes.

-Being young is one risk factor of developing a gambling problem, which is why parents should be aware of their child’s gaming
+Being young is one risk factor of developing a gambling problem, which is why parents should be aware of their child’s gaming and gambling activity.

 See the warning signs and symptoms of problem gambling below: